-Simple Two Stage FM Transmitter – This is one of the most simple FM transmitter circuit you can try out on your breadboard.
+Simple Two Stage FM Transmitter – This is one of the most simple FM transmitter circuits you can try out on your breadboard.
 It has two stages served by two transistors Q1 and Q2.
-The first stage is the preamplifier stage where audio input signal is amplified before modulation.
+The first stage is the preamplifier stage where an audio input signal is amplified before modulation.
 This stage is served by Q1 (BC108).
-Second stage is the modulation stage in which amplified audio signal is modulated (superimposed to a carrier waver) for transmission.
+The second stage is the modulation stage in which amplified audio signal is modulated (superimposed to a carrier waver) for transmission.
 This stage is served by Q2 (2N2369).
 Carefully observe the schematic diagram before you build this circuit.

-Stereo FM Transmitter using PLL – This is one of the high quality FM transmitters available in this list and obviously it comes with a complex circuitry.
+Stereo FM Transmitter using PLL – This is one of the high-quality FM transmitters available in this list and obviously it comes with a complex circuitry.
 This circuit is made using IC BH1417 (which is a PLL stereo transmitter IC from Rohm semiconductors).
-The IC has separate audio processing sections for the left and right channels, pre emphasis circuit for improving signal to noise ratio, crystal control circuitry for accurate frequency locking, multiplex circuit for making sum etc. Starting from 88.7Mhz, there are 14 possible transmission frequencies incrementing in steps of 0.2Mhz and can be selected using a dip switch in the circuitry.
+The IC has separate audio processing sections for the left and right channels, pre-emphasis circuit for improving the signal to noise ratio, crystal control circuitry for accurate frequency locking, a multiplex circuit for making sum etc. Starting from 88.7Mhz, there are 14 possible transmission frequencies incrementing in steps of 0.2Mhz and can be selected using a dip switch in the circuitry.
 The precise PLL circuitry of the IC ensures no frequency drift.

 FM Transmitter Projects for your school/college needs:-

-An FM transmitters is always an interesting project to do while you are in school or even at college You can “wow” your peers with your magician like circuit designing capabilities.
-Here I list some circuits which can be used to build FM transmitter as a project for your school/engineering.
+An FM transmitter is always an interesting project to do while you are in school or even at college 🙂 You can “wow” your peers with your magician like circuit designing capabilities.
+Here I list some circuits which can be used to build an FM transmitter as a project for your school/engineering.

 2 Kilometer FM Transmitter – Its really easy to make a transmitter in short range – may be a few meters.
-But the real challenge in design comes when you need to transfer it across kilometers.
+But the real challenge in design comes when you need to transfer it across kilometres.
 Here we have a cool circuit which can transmit in a range of 2 Kilometers.
-Here is the project idea:- Why cant you build a college FM station – where students air their programs like solo songs, speeches or anything they like ?
-Interesting rite?
+Here is the project idea:- Why can’t you build a college FM station – where students air their programs like solo songs, speeches or anything they like?
+Interesting right?
 All other students can receive programs using their mobile phones!

 FM Radio Jammer – The above circuit helps you to make an FM radio station in your college.
 Here we have another one that helps you to jam all the radio stations in the vicinity of your school/college.
 Note:- It is illegal to make a jammer circuit.
 You have to assemble this circuit on educational purpose only and must not misuse this circuit.